 Setting Value range Default Function Soft thru 0-3 0 See below.
 RX channel (single) 1-16 1 The MIDI receive channel for single mode algorithms.
 TX channel (single) 0-16 1 The MIDI transmit channel for single mode algorithms.
 '0' means 'Off'.
 RX channel (dual L) 1-16 1 The MIDI receive channel for dual mode algorithms running on the left half.
 TX channel (dual L) 0-16 1 The MIDI transmit channel for dual mode algorithms running on the left half.
 '0' means 'Off'.
 RX channel (dual R) 1-16 2 The MIDI receive channel for dual mode algorithms running on the right half.
 TX channel (dual R) 0-16 2 The MIDI transmit channel for dual mode algorithms running on the right half.
 '0' means 'Off'.
 I2C address 0-127 49 The module's I2C address.
 Select Bus function 0-3 3 The function of the Select Bus - see below.
 Default first CC 0-127 7 Sets which CC# to start at in the default MIDI mapping - see above.
 Show MIDI parameter 0-1 0 If '1', when a MIDI CC is received that changes a parameter, the current parameter is switched to the changed one.
 Show I2C parameter 0-1 0 If '1', when an i2c message is received that changes a parameter, the current parameter is switched to the changed one.
 Algorithm select CC -1 - 127 -1 Sets a MIDI CC number which will change the current (single mode) algorithm, or '-1' for 'Off'.
-Program Change opt(ion) 0-2 0 Sets whether MIDI Program Change messages change the current preset (0), or the current algorithm (1), or are ignored (2).
+Program Change opt(ion) 0-3 0 Sets the interpretation of MIDI Program Change messages - see below.
 This applies to single and dual modes.

-Send CCs 0-3 0 When to send MIDI CCs on parameter changes.
+Setting Value range Default Function Send CCs 0-3 0 When to send MIDI CCs on parameter changes.
 See 'MIDI Mappings', above.
 Learn is exclusive 0-1 1 If '1', when a MIDI CC mapping is set via 'Learn', any conflicting mapping of the same CC is unset.
 Likewise for I2C mappings.